Avaiga/taipy/taipy/templates/README.md

 ## Directory Structure

+- `taipy/`:
-- `taipy/templates/`: Contains each template in a dedicated sub-folder with the following structure:
+  - `templates/`: Contains templates, each in a dedicated sub-folder with the following structure:
+    - `<template-name>/`: Internal package for Taipy data backup mechanism.
+      - `{{cookiecutter.__root_folder_name}}/`: The root folder of the application created using this template.
+      - `hooks/`: Contains hooks to be executed before and after the application is created.
+      - `cookiecutter.json`: The configuration file for the template.
-- `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _taipy_.
+    - `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _taipy-templates_.
-- `CONTRIBUTING.md`: Instructions to contribute to _taipy_.
+    - `CONTRIBUTING.md`: Instructions to contribute to _taipy-templates_.
     - `LICENSE`: The Apache 2.0 License.
     - `README.md`: Current file.
+    - `setup.py`: The setup script managing building, distributing, and installing _taipy-templates_.
+- `tests/`:
+  - `templates/`: Unit tests following the `taipy/templates/` structure.